jbuchermn/dotfiles-nix/users/common/nvim/README.md

-# Neovim Configuration Documentation
+# Neovim Configuration

 This document describes the current Neovim configuration in `users/common/nvim/` and compares it to the old configuration in `users/common/nvim-old/`.

-## New Configuration Overview
+## Overview

-The new configuration uses the `lze` plugin manager for lazy loading and is structured around categories of plugins (general, lua, nix, go).
+The new configuration uses the `lze` plugin manager for lazy loading and is structured around categories of plugins (general, lua, nix, ...).
 It focuses on modern Neovim features with a clean, minimal setup.

 ### Categories and Plugins

 #### Core Plugins (Startup)
 - **lze**: Plugin manager for lazy loading
 - **lzextras**: Extra utilities for lze
-- **snacks-nvim**: Collection of small utilities (explorer, picker, terminal, etc.)
+- **snacks.nvim**: Collection of small utilities (explorer, picker, terminal, etc.)
-- **onedark-nvim**: Color scheme
+- **onedark**: Color scheme
-- **vim-sleuth**: Automatic indentation detection

 #### General Plugins
 - **blink.cmp**: Fast completion engine